zkMIPS/zkm-project-template/README.md

 #### Generating the public input about a specific block

 > [!NOTE]
-> The local node is the [GOAT](https://goat.network) test chain in the following example.
+> The local node connects  ZKM test chain in the following example.
 You must use the Eth-Compatible local node.

 ```sh
 cd ~